Mill Hill East tube station: Post-war

 British Railways (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed.
 The site of the yard is now a business park.

 As one of two EH&LR stations retaining their original buildings (with Finchley Central), it is one of the oldest parts of the Underground system, pre-dating the first tunnelled section of the Northern line (the City and South London Railway) by more than twenty years.

 Today

 Refurbishment of the station was carried out and completed in 2007.
 The works included structural repairs to the station and platforms, the re-decoration and re-tiling of walls and floors, a new public address system, as well as CCTV cameras and Help Points.

 The station was made accessible in 2020 by means of a new lift and link bridge, which was prefabricated off site, and craned into position in August 2019.
 The lift finally opened in February 2020, becoming the Underground's 79th step-free station.

+It is one of the three tube stations not to have ticket barriers.

 Services

+Mill Hill East station is the terminus of a single-track branch of the Northern line and the next station is Finchley Central in the High Barnet branch.